 “And when you are doing it, you’re doing something you wouldn’t be doing in your street clothes, because you would sense the imposition of society at that point.
 But when you are running, you expect the people whose rose garden you’re cutting through or clothes line you’re ducking under will also sense that liberation in you.
 Something about being out there running makes the world look different.
 It makes you expect the world will react differently to you.
 Yeah, it is the great leveler, the great democratizer, Toni.
 And as the running movement seems to be always reaching outward and gaining strength, perhaps it will result in a one-world attitude after all.”

 That quote stands out like a beacon.
 In it we see the essence of Kell, and why so many were drawn into his orbit, and also why the sport continues to draw millions to its ranks.
-In this turbulent, tormented world, no matter what else we don’t have in common with one another, through the simple act of running the common face of man reveals itself, and makes folly of the petty distinctions we struggle to erect and maintain.
+In this turbulent, tormented world, no matter what else we might not have in common, through the simple act of running together we reveal the common face of man, and make folly of the petty distinctions we struggle to erect and maintain.

-A man who would have been right at home with Ralph Waldo Emerson, Henry David Thoreau, and the other New England Transcendentalists, John’s innate kindness and generosity of spirit drew a legion of followers.
-Now, his legacy lives on in the lives of all those whose path he crossed.
+A man who would have been right at home with Ralph Waldo Emerson, Henry David Thoreau, and the other New England Transcendentalists, Young John’s innate kindness and generosity of spirit drew a legion of followers.
+Now, his legacy lives on in the lives of all those whose paths he crossed.

 “Johnny was such a beloved figure,” said Jim Roy who headed up the John Kelley Memorial Fund.
 “So many people were extraordinarily generous.”

 The Memorial Fund will continue to raise money, with additional funds used to establish scholarships in Young John’s name.